megellman/refactoring-mockup-accessibility/README.md

 ### Ensuring that elements follow a logical structure
 ![original html code](/assets/images/logical-structure-original.png)

+In this original code, it's difficult for a screen reader to understand why the div elements are nested within each other and how each div element relates to one another.

 ![modified html code](/assets/images/logical-structure-modified.png)

+The aside element clearly indicates that the code contained within it is a part of a sidebar.
+Additionally, the footer elements shows that this code is located at the bottom of the page.

 ### Applying alt attributes to images

 ### Crafting a concise, descriptive title